Peter Jackson's interpretation of The Lord of the Rings: Tolkien's fantasy novel

+Tolkien's views on film adaptations

+Tolkien did not live to see Jackson's film version, but he did engage in dialogue with a film-maker interested in adapting Middle-earth for the cinema.
+Tolkien was involved in a proposal by Forrest J. Ackerman in the 1950s to make an animated film adaptation by Morton Grady Zimmerman.
+He was not opposed to the idea: in 1957 he wrote that an abridgement "with some good picture-work would be pleasant".
+He felt that selective omission would be better than compression; in the script he was shown, he found the compression excessive, with "resultant over-crowding and confusion, blurring of climaxes, and general degradation".
+Thus, the French Tolkien scholar Vincent Ferré notes, Tolkien was not opposed to "any adaptation", but specifically to the Zimmerman script.
+He liked the images of deserts and mountains that he saw, as they seemed to him appropriate for Middle-earth.
+Further, he wrote that scenery and sets might be a core element of the proposed film.
+Further, when he disliked a part of the script, he thought out suitable cinematic images that might give the viewer an idea of the quest's challenges, or having a fire to provide suitable lighting for the conflict with the Nazgûl on Weathertop.
+Tolkien's remarks show that the lost script was extremely poor.
+Zimmerman got names wrong; wrote inappropriate dialogue; made unwarranted additions such as a "fairy castle", and cut incoherently.
+Tolkien specially disliked Zimmerman's "pull-back towards more conventional 'fairy-stories'."
+Ferré comments that this may indicate "what might have been Tolkien's own judgement" on later adaptations.

 Peter Jackson's film trilogy

 Peter Jackson's film series was released as three films between 2001 and 2003.
 The budget was $281 million, and together the three films grossed over $2.9 billion worldwide.
 The series runs for 9 hours, 18 minutes in the "theatrical" or cinema version, and 11 hours, 26 minutes in the extended version released on DVD.
 Although long for a film trilogy, this was short compared to Tolkien's work, presenting the films' makers with a major challenge of abridgement, compression, and transformation for the production of the series.

-Filmgoers and non-academic reviewers rated the films as almost perfect, The Two Towers actually scoring "a rare 100%" on Rotten Tomatoes, and gaining many Oscars and other film awards.
-The film scholar Kristin Thompson, reviewing an early book on Tolkien on Film, wrote that "[literary] scholars seem particularly irked by the films' enormous popularity, not just among fans but also among reviewers", noting that the films have brought a "vastly enlarged" audience to The Lord of the Rings, and perhaps millions of new readers to the book; and that there are "book-firsters" and "film-firsters" among Tolkien fans, as evidenced (she writes) by the message boards on TheOneRing.net.
+Filmgoers and non-academic reviewers rated the films as almost perfect (as films, not as representations of the book) gaining many Oscars and other film awards (The Two Towers scored "a rare 100%" on Rotten Tomatoes "rough-and-ready measuring system").
+Kristin Thompson, reviewing Janet Brennan Croft's early book on Tolkien on Film, wrote that "[literary] scholars seem particularly irked by the films' enormous popularity, not just among fans but also among reviewers".
+She noted that the films have brought a "vastly enlarged" audience to The Lord of the Rings, and perhaps millions of new readers to the book, and that there are "book-firsters" and "film-firsters" among Tolkien fans.